 How to Touch Up Car Paint

-Instructions to touch up car paint
+- Colour matched touch up paint

 3. Wash the area thoroughly

-Use detergent or specialist cleaning solution which will remove any layers of wax or polish.
+Wash the damaged area, using detergent or specialist cleaning solution which will remove any layers of wax or polish.

-4. Sand the paint down and prime
+4. Sand and prime

 During this stage in a ChipsAway repair, we will have masked off all the surrounding areas and will carefully remove the paint altogether, to prime and repaint, giving a professional finish that blends in with the original paintwork.

-5. Carefully apply the paint
+5. Apply the paint

 6. Once dry, finish with products